ptsteadman/notebook/stories/a-quiet-new-voice.md

 in mermaid costume.

 Feyerabend and Addison took off their sandals, and walked through the surf.
-Feyerabend's heart was affected by the feeling of seawater rushing under her feet.
+Feyerabend's heart sung as seawater rushed under her feet.

 Addision was talking about the paper they would soon write, describing the successful use of the training program with outside volunteers.
 These students